LauxThomas/LauxThomas/README.md

 - 💬 Ask me about **Business Central**

-- ⚡ Fun fact **I have 9 pets and currently i'm building a kind of animal sanctuary**
+- ⚡ Fun fact **I have 9 pets and currently I'm building a kind of animal sanctuary**

 - 🎮 My current favorite game is **Vampire Survivors**